 In 2013, the Northwest and a variety of stakeholders endorsed the U.S. Army Corps of Engineers and the BPA's (collectively the U.S. Entity) final recommendation on the Treaty.
 The recommendation noted that "the region's goal is for the U.S. and Canada to develop a modernized framework for the Treaty that ensures a more resilient and healthy ecosystembased function throughout the Columbia River basin while maintaining an acceptable level of flood risk and assuring reliable and economic hydropower benefits."
 A consortium of U.S. utilities has laid down negotiation markers that call for notification of termination if its principles are not met.
 A primary U.S. concern is the Canadian Entitlement, half of the originally calculated increase in U.S. downstream power benefits that is delivered to Canada.
 The utilities argue that the payment should be adjusted for diminished downstream benefits and the expense of subsequent U.S. environmental legislation imposed on the hydro system.
 In March 2014, British Columbia, on behalf of Canada, released a 14-point position for updating the Treaty.
 Their principles include that the Treaty should primarily maximize benefits to both countries, the Canadian Entitlement currently does not account for all U.S. benefits or impacts to B.C., post-2024 flood control should include effective use of U.S. reservoirs and a coordinated flood risk management approach, ecosystems are an important consideration and adaption to climate change should be incorporated.

 The process is a federal, interagency review under the general direction of the National Security Council on behalf of the President.
 The Department of State has been designated as the agency to coordinate and oversee this process on behalf of the National Security Council.
 The U.S. Entity is committed to supporting this effort.
 In May 2018, Treaty negotiations began between the U.S. and Canada.
 Negotiations are taking place in private.
 U.S. tribes were not originally involved, but tribal representatives are now involved as of later 2019.
-There is no timeline yet on when the modernization of the Treaty will be finalized.
+The Department of State reported that, in 2020 during a 10th round of negotiations, Canada responded to a framework proposal previously tabled by the U.S. and presented a Canadian-developed proposal.
+No details have been provided.
+In June 2021, Representatives DeFazio (OR-04) and McMorris Rodgers (WA-05) and Senator Patty Murray (D-WA) led a bicameral, bipartisan letter to President Biden urging his administration to speedily renegotiate the Treaty and to provide regular, substantial updates to members of Congress on the status of negotiations.
+There is no timeline yet on when or if the modernization of the Treaty will be finalized.